Stat-Mat/TitchySID/README.md

 The release package contains the full source code for both the library and two demo projects (one for C# and another C project for Visual C++).
 This should enable most developers to understand how to use the library.
 Further samples for MASM32, MinGW, BlitzMax, FreeBASIC and PureBasic will be released shortly.

-Note: In order to use the static library within your project, you must include winmm.lib for the neccessary Windows multimedia API sound functions.
+Note: in order to use the static library within your project, you must include winmm.lib for the neccessary Windows multimedia API sound functions.

-The library consists of several simple functions *(see titchysid.inc/.h/.cs)*.
-The basic process requires the developer to first instantiate the library with the *SIDOpen()* function in order to start playing SID tunes.
-Then, once the application no longer needs playback, it uses the *SIDClose()* function.
+The library consists of several simple functions **(see titchysid.inc/.h/.cs)**.
+The basic process requires the developer to first instantiate the library with the **SIDOpen()** function in order to start playing SID tunes.
+Then, once the application no longer needs playback, it uses the **SIDClose()** function.

 ## 2.1 SIDOpen()

 This function opens up the library for SID playback and starts playing immediately.
-Here are examples of the two ways in which the *SIDOpen()* function is called:
+Here are examples of the two ways in which the **SIDOpen()** function is called:

-*SIDOpen (res_id, 0, SID_RESOURCE, SID_DEFAULT, subsong);*
+**SIDOpen (res_id, 0, SID_RESOURCE, SID_DEFAULT, subsong);**

 or

-*SIDOpen (mem, mem_len, SID_MEMORY, SID_DEFAULT, subsong);*
+**SIDOpen (mem, mem_len, SID_MEMORY, SID_DEFAULT, subsong);**

 The first demonstrates how to load a PSID file from a binary resource contained within the executable.
 The second shows the caller passing in a block of memory that contains the PSID file data.